(Avian Flu; Avian Influenza)

 Bird flu is caused by several strains of influenza A virus that normally infect wild birds.
-The infection can be easily spread to domestic birds and sometimes pigs.
+The infection can be easily spread to domestic birds.
 However, it rarely spreads from animals to people.
 It spreads to people mainly when the genetic material of the virus changes (mutates), enabling the virus to attach to cells in the human respiratory tract.
-Nearly all people who have been infected with bird flu have had close contact with an infected bird, usually one that is sick or dead.
+Nearly all people who have been infected with bird flu have had close contact with an infected bird.
 Bird flu almost never spreads from person to person.
 However, experts are concerned that additional mutations could enable the virus to spread more easily from person to person.
 Then, bird flu could spread rapidly and widely, causing a major worldwide epidemic (a pandemic).

-Human infection with the avian flu strain H5N1 (see Influenza types and strains) first occurred in Hong Kong in 1997 and then spread to Vietnam, then to Indonesia, Cambodia, China, Thailand, Turkey, Azerbaijan, Djibouti, Egypt, and Iraq.
-Since 2003, there have been more than 600 cases of human H5N1 infection, with 391 deaths, in 15 countries in Asia, Africa, the Pacific, Europe, and the Near East.
+Human infection with the avian influenza H5N1 (see influenza types and strains) first occurred in Hong Kong in 1997 and then spread to Vietnam, then to Indonesia, Cambodia, China, Thailand, Turkey, Azerbaijan, Djibouti, Egypt, and Iraq.
+Since 2003, more than 860 cases of human H5N1 infection with 454 deaths have been reported in 16 countries in Asia, Africa, the Pacific, Europe, and the Near East.
 One human infection was confirmed in 2019, and it was in Nepal.

 In 2013, an outbreak began in southeastern China.
 It involved the avian flu strain H7N9.
-As of mid 2014, there have been 423 cases of human H7N9 infection in China and 4 cases in Taiwan.
+Worldwide, over 1500 human cases and at least 615 deaths have been reported to the World Health Organization since 2013.
 The infection has occurred mainly in communities that consume poultry from live poultry markets.
 There was 1 case confirmed in mainland China in 2019.

-Symptoms in people vary depending on which strain of the virus is the cause.
-H5N1 and H7N9, which cause most cases in bird flu in people, have similar effects.
+H5N1 and H7N9, which cause most cases of bird flu in people, have similar effects.